stevecook23/angel-food/README.md

 ## Upcoming features
 + Google Maps integration - I would like to add the ability to select the place you are reviewing on Google Maps and either link to the Maps app on a phone or have a map onscreen.
++ It's come to my attention subsequently that Flask has its own login functionality, which might have streamlined the process.
+As well, the 'forgot password' functionality works, but currently uses my own email address to send the emails, so having this set up to use a 'business' email would be useful.
+For the purposes of this project, though, it's not necessary.

 ## Technology
 + This website was made in its entirety using Gitpod Workspaces